mycroorg/mycroorg.github.io/index.md

 {% capture text %}

 We are a dynamic group of researchers, ranging from enthusiastic students to experienced full professors, united by the fascinating world of fungi.
-Our collaborative approach contributes to solving a real-world challenge: eliminating mycotoxins from food.
+We contribute to solving a real-world challenge: eliminating mycotoxins from food.

 {%
   include button.html